South Kashmir: Gunfight rages in Anantnag

-Srinagar: Encounter rages between militants and government forces in Kreeri area of Dooru in South Kashmir’s Anantnag district on Tuesday.
+Srinagar: Encounter rages between militants and government forces in Marhama Bijbhera of South Kashmir’s Anantnag district on Wednesday.

-Reports said that a joint team of Police and army’s 19RR launched a cordon and search operation in Dooru.
+Reports said that a joint team of Police and army launched a cordon and search operation in Marhama.

 As the joint team of forces approached towards the suspected spot, the hiding militants fired upon the forces, triggering off a gunfight.

-A senior police officer also confirmed to GNS about exchange of firing between militants and security forces.
+A senior police officer also confirmed about exchange of firing between militants and security forces.

-As per the sources two to three militants of LeT are believed to be trapped.(GNS)
+Pertinently two LeT militants were killed yesterday in Dooru Anantnag in a gunfight.(GNS)